pervoj/ltt-translation-system/README.md

 # Syntax

-Complete LTT syntax manual you can find here: [https://pervoj.myjetbrains.com/youtrack/articles/LTT-A-1](https://pervoj.myjetbrains.com/youtrack/articles/LTT-A-1)
+Complete LTT syntax manual you can find in the [wiki of this project](https://github.com/pervoj/ltt-translation-system/wiki).

+# Do you have any problem?

+Ask on our [forum](https://github.com/pervoj/ltt-translation-system/discussions)!
+There you can also place an "advertisement" for the translation of your application.